homoacademycus/scripts/README.md

 ## contents
 - well-organized basic scripts for operating server and developing
-- shell scripts for ubuntu and centos
+- simple shell scripts for installation on ubuntu and centos
 - docker-compose files for MSA structure App developing
 - ansible playbooks for infra engineering
 ```